jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 ## Auto-deployment

 Builds are triggered when changes are delivered to a project, and successful builds are automatically deployed.
-You can also manually deploy from the build history page by dragging a successful build into the *Deploy* box under *Space*, or by expanding a successful build and clicking **Deploy to**.
+You can also manually deploy from the build history page by dragging a successful build into the box under a configured space, or by clicking the cloud icon beside a build and then selecting a space under **Deploy to**.

 ![Deploying an app after expanding a completed build][22]